jeremenichelli/jeremenichelli.github.io/_drafts/2016-01-08-you-might-not-need-a-task-runner.md

 }
 ```

-For the styles tasks we will process a `.less` file and minify it.
+For the styles tasks we will process a **less** file and minify it.
 First, install the packages.

 ```sh
 npm install --save-dev less cssmin